csd4ni3l/fractal-viewer/README.md

 Fractal viewer in Python using compute shaders and the Arcade and Pyglet modules.

-Currently supports Julia, multi-Julia, Mandelbrot, Multibrot, Burning Ship, Newton Fractal and the Sierpinsky Carpet.
+Currently supports Julia, multi-Julia, Mandelbrot, Multibrot, Mandelbar, multi-Mandelbar, Phoenix Fractal, Lambda Fractal, Burning Ship, Newton Fractal and the Sierpinsky Carpet.